tflovorn/anomtrans/README.md

 # Overview

-A numerical implementation of the density matrix formulation of quantum transport, including inter-band coherence and scattering from multiple Fermi surface sheets.
+A library providing a numerical implementation of the density matrix formulation of quantum transport, including inter-band coherence and scattering from multiple Fermi surface sheets.

 The formalism implemented here is presented in: